Baked Milk Chicken Thighs

 - 3/4 cup (180 ml) chicken broth

 - 1 teaspoon (8 ml) dried thyme leaves (or fresh thyme)

 - zest of 1 lemon

 For the gravy (optional):

-- Wash and pat dry chicken thighs.
+- Pat dry chicken thighs.
 Season both sides of chicken thighs with ground cumin, paprika, salt and pepper.

-- In a large oven proof skillet, melt 1 tablespoon of butter on medium high heat.
-Place chicken skin-side down first and sear each side of the chicken until crispy brown, about 2-3 minutes per side.
+- In a large oven proof skillet, melt 1 tablespoon of butter on medium-high heat.
+Place chicken skin-side down and sear each side of the chicken until crispy brown, about 2-3 minutes per side.
 Remove chicken from pan and set aside.
 Using paper towels, drain the excess remaining fat from the skillet.

 - In the same skillet over medium heat, melt the remaining 1 tablespoon of butter, add garlic and cook until fragrant, about 1 minute.
 Add bay leaf, milk, chicken broth, thyme, and lemon zest.
 Bring liquid to a low simmer.

 - Place chicken back into the skillet and transfer to oven.
 Roast the chicken for about 25-30 minutes or until fully cooked.
 Internal temperature of chicken should be about 175°F.